NullVoxPopuli/ember-component-stats/README.md

 Note:
 This currently only works on apps that use:
 - pods for components
-- or nested co-located component
+- nested co-located components

+See src/gather.ts for potentially adding support for:
+- classic structure
+- non-nested co-located components

 PRs welcome ;)